-Standard Rationale and elaboration C61 Combining different scales Mandatory If studies are combined with different scales, ensure that higher scores for continuous outcomes all have the same meaning for any particular outcome; explain the direction of interpretation; and report when directions are reversed.
-Sometimes scales have higher scores that reflect a 'better' outcome and sometimes lower scores reflect 'better' outcome.
-Meaningless (and misleading) results arise when effect estimates with opposite clinical meanings are combined.
-See Handbook Section 6, 6.5.1.2 C62 Ensuring meta-analyses are meaningful Mandatory Undertake (or display) a meta- analysis only if participants, interventions, comparisons and outcomes are judged to be sufficiently similar to ensure an answer that is clinically meaningful.
+Standard Rationale and elaboration C61 Combining different scale es Mandatory If studies are combined with different scales, ensure that high scores for continuous outcomes of have the same meaning for any particular outcome; explain the direction of interpretation; and report when directions are reversed.
+C62 Ensuring meta-analyses a meaningful are Mandatory Undertake (or display) a meta- analysis only if participants, interventions, comparisons and outcomes are judged to be sufficiently similar to ensure an answer that is clinically meaningful.
 Meta-analyses of very diverse studies can be misleading, for example where studies use different forms of control.
 Clinical diversity does not indicate necessarily that a meta-analysis should not be performed.
 However, authors must be clear about the underlying question that all studies are addressing.
-See Handbook Section 10, 10.10.1 C63 Assessing statistical heterogeneity Mandatory Assess the presence and extent of between-study variation when undertaking a meta-analysis.
-The presence of heterogeneity affects the extent to which generalizable conclusions can be formed.
+See Handbook Section 10, 10.10.1 C63 Assessing statistical heterogeneity Mandatory Assess the presence and extent between-study variation when undertaking a meta-analysis. of The presence of heterogeneity affects the extent to which generalizable conclusions can be formed.
 It is important to identify heterogeneity in case there is sufficient information to explain it and offer new insights.
 Authors should recognize that there is much uncertainty in measures such as I 2 and Tau 2 when there are few studies.
 Thus, use of simple thresholds to diagnose heterogeneity should be avoided.
 See Handbook Section 10, 10.10.2 C64 Addressing missing outcome data Highly desirable Consider the implications of missing outcome data from individual participants (due to losses to follow-up or exclusions from analysis).
 Incomplete outcome data can introduce bias.
 In most circumstances, authors should follow the principles of intention- to-treat analyses as far as possible (this may not be appropriate for adverse effects or if trying to demonstrate equivalence).
 Risk of bias due to incomplete outcome data is addressed in the Cochrane risk-of-bias tool.
 However, statistical analyses and careful interpretation of results are additional ways in which the issue can be addressed by review authors.
 Imputation methods can be considered (accompanied by, or in the form of, sensitivity analyses).